NaveedNaseem84/PP3--Hangman-Lite/README.md

 ![quit](readme-images/quit.png)

-**Please note:** on quiting, the "Run program" button would need to be clicked to start the game again.
+**Please note:** on quitting, the "Run program" button would need to be clicked to start the game again.

-If the input matches a letter within the word, the user is notfied and the word is updated to show all instances of this matched letter:
+If the input matches a letter within the word, the user is notified, and the word is updated to show all instances of this matched letter:

 ![input-matched](readme-images/input-matched.png)